 Student Business Office main function is to serve as the Accounting office for all Athletic teams and all Student Clubs/Organizations held throughout the District, as well as many departmental accounts.
-We provide the budget and accounting sup-port for the Associated Student Body Fund as well as Accounts Payable services
+We provide the budget and accounting support for the Associated Student Body Fund as well as Accounts Payable services.

-(i.e. check processing and student banking services).
-We distribute Financial Aid checks and Faculty/Staff parking.
 We assist the International Student office with processing of application/activity fees.
 We also offer discounted theatre and amusement park tickets to all staff and students to various parks including: Disneyland, Knott's Berry Farm, Sea World, San Diego Zoo, Magic Mountain, and Universal Studios.
 Please feel free to call or stop by for pricing.